BrowserBox/BrowserBox/README.md

 If you want to speed up install and it hangs on `processing triggers for man-db` you can remove all your man pages (**WARNING**), with:
 `sudo apt-get remove -y --purge man-db`

+alternately, somebody reported they had luck with passing a `--force` to the apt command that seems to hang.

 ```sh
 sudo apt update && sudo apt -y upgrade
 sudo apt install -y curl git wget